 COMPANY DECORATION TASKS

-2011 Psykiatrisk Center, Copenhagen, Denmark (Paintings and murals)
+2011 Psykiatrisk Center, Copenhagen, DK (Paintings and murals)

 Olsson MOEBLER has two shops in Copenhagen, Denmark.
 Olsson MOEBLER sells furniture designed by , IA, Arne Jacobsen, Hans J. Wegner, Piet Hein , Kaare Klint og Kasper Salto